TowCenter/API-examples/FourSquare_Places_API/API Manual.md

 The above code was taken from [https://developer.foursquare.com/docs/api](https://developer.foursquare.com/docs/api).

-Client ID and Client Secure are needed for Userless authentication.
+Client ID and Client Secure are needed for userless authentication.
 For User authentication, FourSquare uses OAuth 2.0.
 In this document, we focus on userless authentication.

 The parameters are explained below:
 1. Client ID and Client Secure: Authentication keys for the API request.